 From 2006 to 2016, British Columbia's housing supply grew from about 1.6 million to about 1.9 million, an increase of about 15%.
 By comparison, the CVRD's housing supply grew slightly more slowly, from 31,000 to 35,000 for a total of 13% growth during this decade.
-Increasing by 20% from 1,160 units to 1,390 units between 2006 and 2016, electoral area D had the most rapid housing growth within the CVRD.
+Electoral area A had particularly rapid housing growth within the CVRD, behind electoral areas B and D in rate of growth.